 Treatment of Dog Aggression

 Treating dog aggression can be complex, but the most important aspect of any aggression treatment plan is safety.
-Tools to physically block dogs from the target of aggression — such as baby gates, crates, basket muzzles, head halters, and leashes – are critical in decreasing injury.
-Common sense avoidance of dangerous situations is warranted as well.
-For example, a dog that is aggressive to other dogs should not be at dog parks or group play with unfamiliar dogs.
+Tools to physically block pups from the target of aggression — such as baby gates, crates, basket muzzles, head halters, and leashes — can be critical in decreasing injury.
+Common sense avoidance of dangerous situations is important as well.
+For example, a dog that is aggressive to other canines should not be at dog parks or participate in group play with unfamiliar pups.

 Other components of a good plan involve reducing the dog’s fear and anxiety.
 Behavior modification should focus on creating alternative behaviors with dog treats.
-Instead of rushing the door when a visitor arrives, use positive reinforcement to train the dog to go to crate when the doorbell rings.
-Teach your dog to look at you instead of lunging at the end of the leash towards another dog.
+Instead of rushing the door when a visitor arrives, use positive reinforcement to train your dog to go to its crate when the doorbell rings.
+Teach your pup to look at you instead of lunging at the end of the leash towards another animal.

 It is difficult to learn in a very fearful or anxious state.
 Enrichment in the form of exercise, dog treat training, food puzzle toys, and scent games contributes to a better sense of wellbeing.
-However, some dogs need additional calming therapies to help reduce reactivity and improve learning.
-Prescription medications are available, but some dog owners may wish to use natural alternatives or other home remedies for dogs.
+However, some furry friends may need additional calming therapies to help reduce reactivity and improve learning.
+Prescription medications are available, but some pet owners may wish to use natural alternatives or other home remedies for dogs.

-Just like most natural products, there can be a point where administering more CBD will have no additional effects on your pet.
-It’s advisable you give your pet small amounts of CBD tincture first while monitoring the effects prior to increasing the dosage for you pup!
+Just like most natural products, there can be a point where administering more CBD will have no additional effects on your aggressive dog.
+We advise that you give your pet small amounts of CBD while monitoring the effects before you increase their dosage!

 CBD For Dog Aggression – Why Choose HolistaPet